3dlg-hcvc/paris/README.md

 [Project](https://3dlg-hcvc.github.io/paris/) | [Paper]() | [Data](https://aspis.cmpt.sfu.ca/projects/paris/dataset.zip)

 ## Setup
 We recommend the use of [miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage system dependencies.
+The environment was tested on Ubuntu 20.04.4 LTS with a single GPU (12 GB memory required at minimum).

 Create an environment from the `environment.yml` file.
 ```